cDataPusher/SelfServeModularPandemicManagement/README.md

 Once the services are running, you can access the Superset web interface at http://localhost:8088 and Airflow at http://localhost:8080.
 The Keycloak admin console is available at http://localhost:8081/auth/admin/.

+## Running the System

+Follow these steps to get the system running:

+1. **Start Apache Superset**: Navigate to the Superset directory and run the Docker Compose command to start the service.
+Refer to the [Superset Documentation](./superset/README.md) for detailed steps.

+2. **Start Apache Airflow**: Navigate to the Airflow directory and use Docker Compose to start the Airflow services.
+Detailed steps can be found in the [Airflow Documentation](./airflow/README.md).

+3. **Start Keycloak**: Run the Keycloak services using Docker Compose.
+Follow the instructions in the [Keycloak Documentation](./keycloak/README.md) to add users and set up roles and clients.

+4. **Start the RKI-Airflow-DAG**: Access the Airflow web interface, login with the default credentials (`airflow:airflow`), and trigger the RKI-Airflow-DAG.

+5. **Import the Dashboard into Superset**: After starting Superset, access the Superset web interface at http://localhost:8088.
+Log in with the default credentials (`superset:superset`).
+Navigate to the 'Dashboards' tab and use the 'Import Dashboard' option to import the `dashboard_export` file located in the Superset directory.

+Please note that if it's your first time running these services, you might need to go through initial setup processes such as creating admin users or initializing databases.

 Ensuring the proper interaction between networks is crucial for successfully initiating the Superset application, followed by Airflow, and finally executing the RKI example DAG.